 Welcome to Chesapeake City on the Chesapeake & Delaware Canal.
 They say good things come in small packages and nowhere else is this more true!
 Discover our heritage, hospitality, and picturesque beauty.
 Find out why residents and tourists alike love the little town with no railroad and no traffic lights.
 Spend time daydreaming on the water while huge ships pass before your eyes.

-Town Docks are now OPEN and available on a first-come, first-serve basis.
+Town Docks are available April – October on a first-come, first-serve basis.
 We do not take reservations.
 Electric service is available.
-Water will be accessible April – October.

 The Chesapeake and Delaware Canal (C&D Canal) is a 14-mile (23 km)-long, 450-foot (140 m)-wide and 40-foot (12 m)-deep ship canal that connects the Delaware River with Chesapeake Bay in the states of Delaware and Maryland in the United States.
 The C&D Canal is operated by the U.S. Army Corps of Engineers, Philadelphia District.
 The project office in Chesapeake City, Maryland, is also the site of the C&D Canal Museum and Bethel Bridge Lighthouse.